• Satisfied clients

 Trip Essential Information

-• Trekking pants, trekking jackets, inner sleeves, thermal wears.
+• Trekking pants, trekking jackets, inner sleeves, thermal wear.

-• Socks, trousers, thermocoat, down jacket, woollen hat, face mask.
+• Socks, trousers, thermals, down jacket, woolen hat, face mask.

 • Trekking pole, trekking boots.